Huge quakes off Indonesia stir panic, but no big tsunami

 On Wednesday, people near the coast in six Thai provinces were ordered to move to higher ground.
 Authorities shut down the international airport in the Thai beach resort province of Phuket.

-The quakes were about 300 miles southwest of Banda Aceh, on the northern tip of Indonesia’s Sumatra island, the U.S. Geological survey said.
-The first was at a depth of 20.5 miles.
+The quakes were about 300 miles (500 km) southwest of Banda Aceh, on the northern tip of Indonesia’s Sumatra island, the U.S. Geological survey said.
+The first was at a depth of 20.5 miles (33 km).

 Indonesia’s disaster management agency said power failed in Aceh province and people were gathering on high ground as sirens warned of the danger.